Liza Corso

 Elizabeth Corso (born July 10, 2003) is an American Paralympic middle-distance runner.
 She represented the United States at the 2020 Summer Paralympics.

 Career

 Corso represented the United States in the women's 1500 metres T13 event at the 2020 Summer Paralympics and won a silver medal.
+She ran for the Lipscomb Bisons track and field team beginning in 2022.

 Personal life

 Corso was born with albinism and is legally blind with 20/200 vision.